Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Results Discussion

 \section{Results \& Discussion}

 The results of our empirical study are shown in \cref{fig:main-exp}.
-An in-depth analysis of results for individual datasets can be found in \cref{app:results}.
-Here, we will discuss the main findings along the lines of our five identified key parameters for evaluation (K1-K5), demonstrate the necessity of the proposed protocol for realistic evaluation and its potential to generate new general insights about when and how AL works.
+An in-depth analysis of results for individual datasets and analysis based on the pairwise penalty matrix \cite{ashDeepBatchActive2020} and area under the budget curve \cite{zhanComparativeSurveyBenchmarking2021} can be found in \cref{app:results}.
+Here, we will discuss the main findings along the lines of our five identified pitfalls of evaluation (P1-P5).
+Our findings demonstrate the relevance of the proposed protocol for realistic evaluation and its potential to generate trustworthy insights on when and how AL works.
+If not otherwise mentioned, all references in this chapter refer to AL studies.

-\paragraph{K1 Data Distribution} The proposed evaluation over a diverse selection of dataset distributions including specific roll-out datasets proved essential for realistic evaluating of QMs as well as the different training strategies.
-One main insight is the fact that class distribution is a crucial predictor for the potential performance gains of AL on a dataset: Performance gains of AL are generally higher on imbalanced datasets and occur consistently even for ST models with small starting budget, which are typically prone to experience cold start problems.
+\textbf{P1 Data distribution.} The proposed evaluation over a diverse selection of dataset distributions including specific roll-out datasets proved essential for realistic evaluation of QMs as well as the different training strategies.
+One main insight is the fact that class distribution is a crucial predictor for the potential performance gains of AL on a dataset: Performance gains of AL are generally higher on imbalanced datasets and occur consistently even for ST models with a small starting budget, which are typically prone to experience cold start problems.
 This observation is consistent with a few previous studies \cite{krishnanImprovingRobustnessEfficiency2021,yiUsingSelfSupervisedPretext2022,kimTaskAwareVariationalAdversarial2021}.
-Further, our results underpin the importance of the roll-out datasets e.g. when looking at the the sub-random performance of BALD (with Self-SL) and Entropy (with ST) on MIO-TCD.
+Further, our results underpin the importance of the roll-out datasets e.g. when looking at the sub-random performance of BALD (with Self-SL) and Entropy (with ST) on MIO-TCD.
 Such worst-case failures of AL application (increased compute and labeling effort due to AL) could not have been predicted based on development data where all AL-parameters are optimized.
 Another example is the lack of generalizability of Semi-SL, where performance in relation to other Self-SL and ST decreases gradually with data complexity (going from CIFAR-10 to CIFAR-100/-10 LT to the two roll-out datasets MIO-TCD and ISIC-2019.)